Wewak, Papua Niugini - Things to Do in Wewak

 Top Things to Do in Wewak

-Booking Tip: Book through established tour operators in Wewak town, expect to pay $150-300 USD per day including accommodation and meals.
-Best arranged 2-3 days in advance, dry season (May-October) offers better river navigation.
-Look for operators who emphasize cultural sensitivity and fair compensation to villages.
+Booking Tip: Book through established operators in Wewak town for 3-7 day trips costing $150-300 per day including meals and accommodation.
+Best during dry season (May-October).
+Look for operators with strong village relationships and cultural sensitivity training.

 World War II Historical Sites